 Hugh Lane Room (Room 31) | Free entry

-For the first time in decades, see this series of works by one of the most celebrated painters of the Spanish Golden Age, Bartolomé Esteban Murillo (1617–1682) hanging side by side in the National Gallery of Ireland.
+For the first time in decades, visitors could see this series of works by one of the most celebrated painters of the Spanish Golden Age, Bartolomé Esteban Murillo (1617–1682) hanging side by side in the National Gallery of Ireland.
 Six remarkable paintings depicting the parable of the Prodigal Son have been conserved and researched at the National Gallery of Ireland.
-Fascinating details uncovered during the conservation project and a number of related prints will be displayed alongside the series, revealing the secrets of the artistic process of this master storyteller.
+Fascinating details uncovered during the conservation project and a number of related prints were displayed alongside the series, revealing the secrets of the artistic process of this master storyteller.

 Generously supported by the Blavatnik Family Foundation

 Use your cursor to navigate around the exhibition in the window below.
 Click on any of the paintings to bring up the labels and text panels and read about them in more detail.

 These short videos go behind the scenes and reveal the research and conservation work carried out on this series of paintings by Murillo.

 Outreach project focused on re-telling the story of the Prodigal

 Five things to know about Murillo: The Prodigal Son Restored